Home

 Directions:

-1. Grate the potatoes with a medium size grater and mix thoroughly but lightly with well chopped onion.
+1. Grate the potatoes with a medium size grater and mix thoroughly but lightly with well chopped

 2. Place in a mixing bowl and mix well with the egg.